KaiserKarel/substrace/README.md

 - `panics`: ensures that clippy has been properly configured to avoid panics in code.
 - `storage_iter_insert`: checks that storage isn't simultaniously being mutated whilst iteration is active.
+- `missing_security_doc`: checks for the presence `Security` headers on storage maps using suspicious hashing functions, such as `Twox64Concat`.

 More lints will be added in the future, initially targetting checks that ensure storage consistencies.